HDFGroup/hdf-spack/README.md

 spack repo list
 ```

-This repo's packages are now available locallay and have precidence over Spack's builtin repo.
+This repo's packages are now available locally and have precidence over Spack's builtin repo.

 The following spack command example will show you which repositories (Namespaces) will be used in a build for a given package before you install it: